hipotures/MathInvasion_v2/memory-bank/activeContext.md

 *   Refactored projectile spawning: `WeaponManager` requests fire -> `GameScene` calculates spawn point & emits spawn details -> `ProjectileManager` creates state -> `GameScene` creates sprite.
 This keeps scene-specific calculations (spawn point) in the scene.
 *   Vitest mocking requires careful setup, especially for class instances and their methods.
 Using `vi.fn()` for methods within the `vi.mock` factory and referencing those mocks correctly is crucial.
 Assertions need to match exact event payloads or use `expect.objectContaining` carefully.
 *   Refactoring large classes into smaller, focused helpers (e.g., `HtmlDebugElementFactory`, `DebugPanelUpdater`, `HtmlElementFactory`) improves readability and maintainability, making it easier to adhere to line limits.
 *   Restructuring large test files with nested `describe` blocks improves organization even if it doesn't drastically reduce line count.
+Splitting tests into logical files (e.g., by functionality like Initialization, Firing, Upgrades) is a better approach for managing complexity and line limits.

 **Active Decisions & Considerations:**
 *   Repository name: `MathInvasion_v2` (Public).